Skip to Main Content

 • You can only share the EndNote Library which you are synchronising with your online acoount.
 If you work with several libraries, you can only share one library.

 • You can also share a part of your EndNote library by creating a group and share it.
 Right-click on the group and select Share Group.
-For more information watch this video.
+More information.

 It is also possible to send someone a copy of your EndNote library as it is saved on your computer.
 But this only works if you send all folders/files belonging to your library.
 See synchronising and making back ups for further explanation.